With the cruise industry seemingly back in full swing, now is the perfect time to review Consumer Rescue’s ultimate guide to taking a cruise.

 Iris Fennel found this out in the most unpleasant way.
 For years, she planned for an unforgettable birthday cruise through the Baltic sea.
 It turned out unforgettable, alright — but for all the wrong reasons.
 Unfortunately, ongoing lousy weather made the entire cruise a dud.
 She missed most of her much-anticipated ports of call.

 To avoid such terrible disappointment, consider purchasing insurance that covers cruise itinerary changes.
-Nationwide offers insurance for cruise ship passengers that provides a lump sum payment if itinerary changes hit your cruise.

 Avoid impulse buying during your cruise